Strategic Housing Market Assessment

 The Government's Approach to SHMAs

-The Government expects local authorities to undertake an SHMA for their area or housing market area, and that they should aim to meet this objectively assessed need through their local plans.
+The Government expects local authorities to undertake an SHMA for their area or housing market area.
+They should aim to meet this objectively assessed need through their local plans.

 However, in December 2014, the Government issued ministerial guidance which made it clear that SHMAs are just the first stage in developing a local plan.
 Councils can take account of constraints which indicate that development should be restricted.
 The letter also stated that SHMAs are not a proxy for a final housing requirement in local plans.
 Nor should a revised SHMA invalidate housing numbers in existing local plans.

 The final part of the letter advises that Councils need to consider SHMA evidence carefully.
 They should take time to consider whether there are environmental and policy constraints, such as Green Belt, which will impact on their overall final housing requirement.
 Councils are urged to consider whether there are opportunities to co-operate with neighbouring planning authorities to meet needs across housing market areas.

 A link to this guidance is attached below:

 Local authorities across Dorset will be considering the 2015 Strategic Housing Market Assessment as part of any reviews of their Local Plans.
 The timetable for these reviews varies in each area so please contact the respective Planning Policy Team if you wish to obtain more information.